 setting at night, between the times of nautical dark and nautical dawn.

-Or:
+Notwithstanding paragraph 2, demersal longline vessels fishing at latitudes of 50OS or higher during the summer months (November – February) are permitted to set during daylight hours provided that the vessel applies the measures specified in paragraphs 2(a) and 2(b) and:

+does not catch a total of three or more seabirds during a fishing season; and

+ensures a minimum of 30% observer coverage or electronic monitoring, of which at least 10% of fishing effort must be covered by human observers, that is adequately representative of the spatial and temporal distribution of the fishing effort/time

 Where a Member or CNCP has maintained spatially and temporally appropriate observer coverage for the previous 5 consecutive years at levels greater than 10% and recorded a seabird mortality rate less than 0.01 birds/ 1000 hooks, that Member may choose to:

-require its vessels to apply only one of the three measures specified in paragraph 1; and
+require its vessels to apply simultaneously only two of the three measures specified in paragraph 2; and

-ensure a minimum of 10% observer coverage that is adequately representative of the spatial and temporal distribution of the fishing fleet.
+ensure a minimum of 30% observer coverage or electronic monitoring, of which at least 10% of fishing effort must be covered by human observers, that is adequately representative of the spatial and temporal distribution of the fishing fleet.

-Should a flagged vessel of Member or CNCP applying paragraph 1(b) exceed a seabird mortality rate of 0.01 birds/ 1000 hooks, they will be required to:
+Should a flagged vessel of a Member or CNCP applying paragraphs 3 or 4 catch a total of three or more seabirds during a fishing season, the Member or CNCP will be required to:

-apply at least one additional measure detailed in paragraph 1 for at least one year from the time of the mortality;
+ensure the vessel implements the combined use of all three measures detailed in paragraph 2 simultaneously for at least one year from the time of the mortalities;

 report details of the event to the Secretariat within seven days; and